yescine/DAViD/README.md

 The repo accompanies the ICCV 2025 paper [DAViD: Data-efficient and Accurate Vision Models from Synthetic Data](https://microsoft.github.io/DAViD) and contains instructions for downloading and using the SynthHuman dataset and models described in the paper.

-## ⚖️ License

-This repository contains components under different licenses:

-- The SynthHuman dataset is available for non-commercial use, refer to [CDLA-2.0](./LICENSE-CDLA-2.0.txt) for details.
-- The models and runtime code are released under the permissive [MIT](./LICENSE-MIT.txt).

 ## 📊 The SynthHuman Dataset

 <img src="docs/img/SynthHuman-F.jpg" alt="Face Data" width="33%"/><img src="docs/img/SynthHuman-UB.jpg" alt="Upper Body Data" width="33%"/><img src="docs/img/SynthHuman-FB.jpg" alt="Full Body Data" width="33%"/>